Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation.md

 ### Requirements
 > Define requirements and make sure that they are complete.

+The `Firestore builds aggregation` feature should meet the following requirements:

 - Reduces Firestore usage.
 - Processes aggregation calculations.